 Adopt vines from the farm "Château Lamothe-Cissac" in Cissac (Francia) and receive your harvest in the form of red wine Vieilles Vignes AOC Haut Médoc at home.
 Jean-Hubert will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to renew and extend the adoption.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.
 This wine was tasted by professional wine tasters that collaborate with CrowdFarming and received __89__ out of 100 possible points.

 Adopt vines from our farm in Cissac (Francia).
 During the process of adoption you can choose a name which we will use to identify your vines.
 You adopt 3 vinestocks from an old vines parcel in our historical estate, Château Lamothe-Cissac.
 These vines were purchased by my grand-father, when he bought the estate in the 60’s.
 The original vineyard was abandoned.
 In order to start producing wine, he bought these vines which are still alive and in production today.
 The plants are on average 60 years old, the oldest one was planted in 1949.
 These parcels have a high density of plantation (between 9000 and 10 000 plants per hectare).
 Each plant produces little quantity, but the quality is higher than a younger plant.
 A Cabernet Sauvignon grape cluster weighs 150g and as the plant gets older, each one produces less than a younger one, so around 6 grapes per plant.
 Cabernet Sauvignon is predominant in these parcels.
 It represents 75% of this vineyard.
 Merlot and Petit Verdot are the two other varieties that we cultivate.
 We are blending these 3 varieties in order to get a very nice wine, typical from our region.
 Because of the gravel soils which are well draining, the expression of the Cabernet is lovely.
 Merlot likes clay soils These soils keep more water and it is better for Merlot.
 At the end, this variety develops red fruits aromas and flower notes.
 The productive life of vines is around 80 years.
 For as long as you want to keep it and we can continue taking care of it, you can renew your adoption year after year.
 If your vines die, we will replace them with no additional cost and assuring the delivery of your harvest from others.